Prajwal-koundinya/SAM-2/README.md

-# Advanced Object Masking with SAM 2 - SAM-2 Repository
+# Advanced Object Masking with SAM 2